Error Handling

 Model validation, errorCode 4002

-A request field is missing or malformed, so processing never started. errors is the exact same flat array of finding objects as 4001. rule and raw are null (model validation has no Schematron rule), while btCodes and fields are resolved from the field path, so the finding maps to the offending input by both BT code and JSON path.
+A request field is missing or malformed, so processing never started. errors is the exact same flat array of finding objects as 4001. rule, layer and raw are null (model validation has no Schematron rule or validation layer), while btCodes and fields are resolved from the field path, so the finding maps to the offending input by both BT code and JSON path.

 {